kenmoore/sketch-arrange-artboards/README.md

 # Arrange Artboard plugin for Sketch

 Managing artboards can get messy, especially when you insert artboards in the middle of a sequence.
-The Arrange Artboard plugin lays out all your artboards in a single row with 100px between each.
+The Arrange Artboard plugin lays out all your artboards in a grid with user-specified number of rows.

 Works great in conjuction with these plugins:
  - [Numberize](https://github.com/bomberstudios/sketch-commands/tree/master/Numberize)